Chiara Corbella Petrillo: Biography

-Corbella died at her home at noon on 13 June 2012 dressed in her wedding gown; she had participated in her final Mass on 12 June.
+Chiara died at her home at noon on 13 June 2012, dressed in her wedding gown; she had participated in her final Mass on 12 June.
 Cardinal Agostino Vallini presided over her funeral Mass on 16 June at Santa Francesca Romana where he remembered her as "the second Gianna Beretta."
-Her remains are interred with her two children at Campo Verano in Rome.
+Her remains are interred with those of her two children at the Campo Verano cemetery in Rome.

 Cause of beatification and canonization

 The beatification process was opened in Rome on 2 July 2018 after Cardinal Angelo De Donatis issued an edict that established the cause would be introduced in Rome and also naming Corbella as a Servant of God.
 Cardinal De Donatis presided over the opening of the diocesan process on 21 September 2018 in the Basilica of Saint John Lateran and hoped that Christians would "find in her encouragement and support in the service of conjugal love and life".

 The first and current postulator appointed for this cause is the Discalced Carmelite Romano Gambalunga.